SEB-Core/mongoose-recipes/README.md

 ## Creating Your EJS Views

 In this section, you will transition to the "front-end" / client-facing part of your website.
-You'll largely be copying/pasting EJS templates that will be given to you.
+You'll largely be copying/pasting **EJS** templates that will be given to you.
 As you do, you'll discuss and review each page and it's purpose.
-Then, you'll be setting up routes and controllers for each to ensure your pages are rendered/redirected appropriately.
+Then, you'll be setting up routes and controllers for each to ensure your pages are rendered / redirected appropriately.

 ---

 ### Home Page & Partials

 Let's create a landing page for your website.
-Then, you'll set up your base route (`'/'`) to render the EJS file.
+Then, you'll set up your base route (`'/'`) to render the **EJS** file.

 First off, you need a `views` directory.